daq-tools/kotori/doc/source/decoders/sonoff-tasmota.rst

 Sonoff TH
 =========
-The `Sonoff TH`_ (`product page <Sonoff TH (Product)_>`_) is an environmental monitoring and controlling device which can measuring current temperature and humidity.
+The `Sonoff TH`_ (`product page <Sonoff TH (Product)_>`_) is an environmental monitoring and controlling device for measuring current temperature and humidity.

 Sonoff SC